Data Structures and Algorithms

 The Problem: Minimum Window Substring

-Given two strings, `s` and `t`, we need to find the smallest substring in `s` having all characters of `t`.
+Given two strings, `s` and `t`, we need to find the smallest substring in `s` with all the characters of `t`.
 For example:

 - If `s = "ADOBECODEBANC"` and `t = "ABC"`, the smallest window is `"BANC"`.